Please sign this petition if you support Australian music.

-Currently, many radio and television stations in Australia play less than 10% local music, while the internet is completely unregulated.
+Currently, many commercial radio and television stations in Australia play less than 10% local music, while the internet is completely unregulated.

 More Australian music in the Australian media is vital to "developing and reflecting a sense of Australian identity, character and cultural diversity", as outlined in the Federal Government Broadcast Act.